 The Entropic Argument for Intelligent Design is based on the invalid assumption that the Earth is an isolated (or closed) system.
 Energy is being constantly added to the Earth via the sun’s light and warmth, and many “anti-entropic” processes are permissible in non-isolated (or open) systems.
-Your kitchen’s freezer can perform the “anti-entropic” process of organizing liquid water into ordered lattices of ice crystal because it draws energy to perform work from the power grid.
+Your kitchen’s freezer can perform the “anti-entropic” process of organizing liquid water into ordered lattices of ice crystal because it draws energy to perform this work from the power grid.
 Even if God drove all of the “anti-entropic” evolutionary processes on Earth, the Second Law of Thermodynamics would still hold.
 This would be a literal instance of the Maxwell’s Demon thought-experiment; if God performed work on the Earth, it would again cease to be an isolated (or closed) system.

 When someone tries to make an Entropic Argument, always ask how many Laws of Thermodynamics there are.
 This will reveal if they have any scientific familiarity, or if they are just parroting from creationist readers and copybooks.
 If the creationist tries to prove that the existence of Laws of Thermodynamics is itself evidence of design, again, cite Emmy Noether’s proof that the Conservation of Energy follows automatically from and must be part of any mathematical theory which doesn't single out any particular moment in time.